Milan fashion opts for light, timeless and wearable

 Florentine designer Cavalli, known for making his own animal prints, created deco motifs for his robes in natural shades.

-Gucci’s creative head Frida Giannini proposed aristocratic looks in bright colors with matching shoes.
+Gucci’s creative head Frida Giannini proposed aristocratic looks in bright colours with matching shoes.
 Bell sleeves and ruffles added movement to her sophisticated looks.

-Lightweight dresses returned at Blumarine and Versace, where platinum-blonde designer Donatella Versace turned mini-dresses in lingerie pieces tie-dyed in pastel colors.
+Lightweight dresses returned at Blumarine and Versace, where platinum-blonde designer Donatella Versace turned mini-dresses in lingerie pieces tie-dyed in pastel colours.

 Almost every collection offered mixed lengths from mini shorts to flowing trousers in a wide appeal to differing body shapes and styles.